lehenbauer/unmixer/README.md

 Open the .dmg file and drag the UnMixer icon to the Applications folder.

+Unmount the dmg file by clicking on the eject icon next to it in Finder.

+Drag the dmg file to the Trash.

 ### How To Run It

 Double-click on the UnMixer icon.